roverwing/RoverWingLibrary/docs/top.rst

-Pins connected to buttons  are normally HIGH; pressing the button pulls it LOW.
+Pins connected to buttons should be configured as ``INPUT_PULLUP``; this way, they will normally be HIGH, and  pressing the button pulls it LOW.
 You can read the  pin values in the usual way, using ``digitalRead(BUTTON_A)``;
 in addition, you can also use the ``waitForButton()`` function below.